 A narrative of how each system is intended to operate, including recommended setpoints.

 C103.6.3 Compliance documentation.
-All energy code compliance forms and calculations shall be delivered in one document to the building owner as part of the project record documents, manuals, or as a standalone document.
+All energy code compliance forms and calculations shall be delivered in one document to the building owner as part of the project record documentsor manuals, or as a standalone document.
 This document shall include the specific energy code year utilized for compliance determination for each system, NFRC certificates for the installed windows, list of total area for each NFRC certificate, the interior lighting power compliance path (building area, space-by-space) used to calculate the lighting power allowance.

 For projects complying with Section C401.2 item 1, the documentation shall include: